-Europe’s largest waterfall, the Rhine falls are our go-to day trip for any visitors.
+Europe’s most powerful waterfall, the Rhine Falls are our go-to day trip for any visitors.
 We’ve already been there about 5 times already and every outing continues to amaze us!
 These falls are super easy to reach and are among the cheapest attractions in Switzerland.
-Read on for a detailed guide on how to visit these stunning falls.
+Read on for a detailed guide on how to visit the stunning Rhine Falls.

-Rhine Falls are Europe’s most powerful waterfall and are located in the north of Switzerland.
+Rhine Falls are Europe’s most powerful waterfall and are located in the north of Switzerland – fairly close to Zurich.
 These falls were formed in the last Ice Age – read here about the interesting geological phenomena that led to their creation.

 There are two sides to the waterfall,